cert-manager/helm-tool/examples/cert-manager/README.md

 >         cidr: 0.0.0.0/0
 > ```

-Egress rule for the webhook network policy, by default will allow all outbound traffic traffic to ports 80 and 443, as well as DNS ports
+Egress rule for the webhook network policy, by default will allow all outbound traffic to ports 80 and 443, as well as DNS ports

 #### **webhook.volumes** ~ `array`
 > Default value: